-Here is my Ernie Ball Paradigm strings review from a guitar player perspective – are they worth it?
+Here is my Ernie Ball Paradigm strings review from a guitar player perspective, are they worth it?

-Readers of my blog will know that I am a massive fan of the Ernie Ball M Steel strings and so I will use that as my comparison point since they are both premium level strings – that is to say, not cheap!
+Readers of my blog will know that I am a massive fan of the Ernie Ball M Steel strings and so I will use that as my comparison point since they are both premium level strings.
+That is to say, not cheap!
 You would therefore expect something more for your money and I’ll give you my opinion on whether this is the case or not.

 Guitar string manufacturers put a great deal of emphasis on the engineering processes that go into their strings and talk at length about the materials used and the treatments applied to those materials.
 “So what”, I say.
 How do they sound, do they stay in tune, how long do they last and are they worth the money? that’s what we’re going to cover in this article.

 So, I’ll comment on: